 But the cost of licences varies from authority to authority, with some as cheap as £60 and others as costly as £1,000.

-As well as licensing, which is usually subject to renewal every five years, landlords renting out HMO rooms must also:
+As well as licensing, which is usually subject to renewal every five years, HMO landlords must also:

 - Ensure fire safety measures are in place, including operational smoke alarms on each floor